Are essential oils safe for babies? Well, this answer requires a complicated answer.

 Unlike baby products that have undergone rigorous testing, products using essential oils can lead to disastrous consequences, especially if accidentally ingested.

-So to be sure, always use unscented, organic baby products like baby shampoo, natural baby lotion, and safe, non-toxic baby wipes.
+So to be sure, always use unscented, organic baby products like baby shampoo, natural baby lotions, and safe, non-toxic wipes.
 This will also prevent your baby from ingesting alcohol and other harmful substances that may be present in baby shampoo and bath products.